Frequently Asked QuestionsI've never danced before. Can I come to these classes?

 Many of our girls purchase Ballroom Practice shoes from Kerri Dee's Dance Shoes.

 They are ideal as they have a short but large block heel that is ideal for good balance.
-Please mention you are from Le Step so Kerri knows the type of shoe that is best.
+Please mention you are from Le Step so Kerri knows the best type of shoe for you.

 Yes.
 We have current public liability insurance for $M10.